jonahlipsky/dhamma-dhara-app/problem_definition_and_requirements.md

 ## Problem definition
 There is no system or protocol for organizing and disseminating maintenance related knowledge from one maintenance manager to the next, or from any one person to another.

   - People do not know where maintenance related appliances are.
 This information lives within the heads of a small group of people that are too busy with other responsibilities to be regular or reliable references.
-Even so, these people are often not able to recall where every single unit of a given item is located, never-the-less how to communicate this information to someone else.
+Even so, these people are often not able to recall where every single unit of a given item is located, none-the-less how to communicate this information to someone else.
   - People do not know what maintenance related appliances are and how they work.
 As a result of the general problem definition, incoming maintenance managers are left with a campus full of machines they can not identify or service.
   - People do not know how to service maintenance appliances.
 There are two types of tasks:
     - Recurring tasks